+User of 115 Emergency.
 This service has been used mainly for emergencies, with the particular need of an ambulance.
-This service should have the potential of becoming a full-fledged healthcare counselling system as the hot line 115 has for decades been known by most Vietnamese to be the phone number for critical health matters.
-When becoming the information centre, this service will likely have a far reaching effect on society and reorganising it will be feasible with today's ICT developments.
+This service should have the potential of becoming a full-fledged health-care counseling system as the hot line 115 has for decades been known by most Vietnamese to be the phone number for critical health matters.
+When becoming the information center, this service will likely have a far reaching effect on society and reorganizing it will be feasible with today's ICT developments.

-6.2.3 Going digital and e-health matters
+Going digital and e-health matters.
 Going online is a must and an unavoidable trend as it helps reduce cost and improve capacity of providing public goods.
 Unfortunately, this trend in the health sector has been very slow compared to other sectors in Vietnam.
-One suggestion is a centralised health counselling system administered and authorised by the Ministry of Health.
-Also, the development of smartphone apps for health information and healthcare providers' portals should be highly possible and practical innovations, facilitating the search and exchange of information about healthcare providers, their reputation and performance records, medical records, online counselling, etc.
+One suggestion is a centralized health counseling system administered and authorized by the Ministry of Health.
+Also, the development of smartphone apps for health information and health-care providers' portals should be highly possible and practical innovations, facilitating the search and exchange of information about health-care providers, their reputation and performance records, medical records, online counseling, etc.

-This analysis has some limitations:

-- 1 a geographical concentration on healthcare providers in Hanoi - 2 its focus is on the nexus between information-related factors and the decision to choose a healthcare provider.

-In the future, when dealing with these limitations, surveys will need to expand the scope of the research questions as well as other types of data related to patients' decisions as new quantitative variables will need to be introduced into future modelling efforts.
+This analysis has some limitations: i) a geographical concentration on health-care providers in Hanoi; ii) its focus is on the nexus between information-related factors and the decision to choose a healthcare provider.
+In the future, when dealing with these limitations, surveys will need to expand the scope of the research questions as well as other types of data related to patients' decisions as new quantitative variables will need to be introduced into future modeling efforts.